nghiavo24/nghiavo24/README.md

-# Hi 👋 I'm Nathan and I am a developer
+# Hi 👋 I'm Nathan & I am a developer
 ## About me
 **Thanks for stopping by!**